pu2clr/SI4735/README.md

 ## SI4735 Library construction history

 I started my work on building an Arduino library for SI375 in early November 2019.
-The initial idea was to build a receiver using an Arduino Board and some parts that had the features offered by the SI4735 device from Silicon Labs.
-Checking some videos on Youtube, I realized that this receiver could go far beyond the initial proposal, __including listening to amateur radio and citizens band stations on SSB mode__.
+The initial idea was to build a receiver by using an Arduino board, few components and the SI4735 device from Silicon Labs.
+Checking some videos on Youtube, I realized that the receiver besed on Si4735-D60 could go far beyond the initial proposal, __including listening to amateur radio and citizens band stations on SSB mode__.
 Via forums and websites, I also realized that there was a great demand for experimenters who would like to see the SI4735 device working on SSB mode.
-So, instead of developing a simple receiver based on the SI4735, __I decided to develop a library for Arduino platform that would provide full support, not only to the SI4735 device as well as the entire Silicon Labs IC SI473X family__.
+So, instead of developing a simple receiver based on the SI4735, __I decided to develop a library for Arduino platform that would provide full support to the SI4735 and all SI473X device family as well__.

-With this library, more than 20 examples were developed using various types of displays.
+With this library, more than 20 examples were developed using various display types.
 [These examples can assist the experimenter in building their own receiver](https://github.com/pu2clr/SI4735/tree/master/examples).

 Judging by the groups created around the SI47XX devices, I estimate that this library is currently being used by hundreds of experimenters.
 If you are an experimenter or a radio enthusiast and want to try the SI473X devices, then this library is for you.

-The following video is a little joke that shows the trajectory of the construction of this library. __"PU2CLR Si4735 Arduino Library.
-It is open source.
-It is Free.
-It is for you"__.
+The following video is a little joke that shows the trajectory of the construction of this library. __"PU2CLR SI4735 Arduino Library.
+IT IS OPEN SOURCE IT IS FREE.
+IT IS FOR YOU"__.

 {% include libhistory.html %}